Inside: How can I edify my husband?

 Proverbs 18:21 (NKJV)

-All of us need to be vigilant over our words because they truly hold power.
+All of us need to be vigilant over our words because they truly hold life or death.

 The Truth About Our Husbands’ Identity

-Whether or not our husbands are walking in their true identity given to them by God, it’s there.
+Let’s face it: we ALL have fallen short when it comes to walking in our true God-given identities.
+The same can be said of our husbands.
+But whether he’s walking in his true identity or not, it’s there.
 He may not be perfect, but words that tear him down can only be a detriment to what God is working in him.

 …He who has begun a good work in you will complete it until the day of Jesus Christ…